bettercap/caplets/hstshijack/README.md

 ### Silent callbacks

-You can write custom payloads that communicate with bettercap without alerting the host.
+You can write custom payloads that send data to bettercap without alerting the host.

 Example of a silent callback: